 - Aggravated by activities such as jumping, hopping, landing or running

 - Usually gradual onset and commonly related to an increase in sport activity

 - Aching and stiffness may be present in the morning, after a period of prolonged rest

 - Some swelling or thickening of the tendon may be present

-- Physiotherapy- massage, ultrasound, stretching, strengthening, sport specific training and correction of any biomechanical abnormalities with orthotics and taping.
+Physiotherapy treatment may include massage, ultrasound, shockwave therapy, stretching, strengthening, sport-specific training and correction of any biomechanical abnormalities with orthotics and taping.

-Complete rest will lead to weakness of the thigh muscles, which is undesirable.
-Swimming is a great form of exercise that does not place excessive load on the knee joint.
-Exercises such as this can be used to maintain fitness while allowing the knee time to recover fully.
-A physiotherapist can guide you through an individual exercise program, including a gradual increase to normal activity.
+Our Physiotherapy team can guide you through an individual exercise program, including a gradual increase to normal activity.
 Slow progression towards normal activity levels is essential.
 If pain returns, activity levels will need to be reduced again.
-Complete recovery of patella tendinopathy may take many weeks to months and if not treated properly the tendon can weaken, and possibly tear or symptoms may persist.
+Complete recovery of patella tendinopathy may take several weeks to months and if not treated properly the tendon can weaken, and possibly tear or symptoms may persist.